eddmann/eddmann.github.io/_posts/2014/2014-03-14-parallel-summation-in-java.md

 ```

 Looking at the results above, you will see that using the parallelised approach provides us with noticeable speed gains.
-An interesting observation I made when running the benchmark was that the speed increases after splitting the subject operation into 2 threads did not significantly alter the time taken.
+An interesting observation I made when running the benchmark was that increasing the number of threads to two did not significantly improve the speed.